DavidAni44/SAAD-assignment/FrontendLanguage.md

 What language will be used to create the front-end of the system that users interact with?
 This includes the styling elements and the page layouts

+## Decision Drivers

+* Developer Profeciency, the more experienced the developers are with the language the less time is spent on learning and implementing the required features
+* Scalability, as the system grows to handle more users/take on more inputs it needs to be able to handle this
+* Backend integration, the langauge chosen needs to be compatible with the backend language

 ## Considered Options

 * HTML/CSS